Liam-McLeod/GeographyGames/README.md

 Built with REST Countries API and JavaScript.
 Deployed on Netlify.

-Press +/- to zoom in/out and arrow keys to move left/right For Find the Country (1) and the World Map (3).
+Press +/- to zoom in/out and arrow keys to move left/right when zooming for Find the Country (1) and the World Map (3).
-Some territories in Worldle (2). do not appear in Find the Country (1) or the World Map (3).
+Some territories in Worldle (2), do not appear in Find the Country (1) or the World Map (3).

 # Live Version
 https://astonishing-tapioca-6d2355.netlify.app